Mass Tort Emotional & Psychological Claims

 August 6th, 2020|Categories: Emerging-On-Demand-CLE, Featured On-Demand, HB Emerging Law Notes|

 Accommodations.
 Appropriate accommodation for high-risk employees or employees with family members who are at a heightened risk.
 Mitigation.
 Attention to means of mitigating transmission and infection.
 Tracing.
 Contact tracing and management of data collected, including health data, as well as responses to employees who refuse to report.
 Patient Sensitivity.
 Duty to avoid discrimination and stigmatization.
 Preparedness.
 Developing plans to address possibility of re-occurrence in the fall and managing possible outbreaks in company’s offices.
 On-demand on the Thomson Reuters West LegalEdcenter as part of the HB catalog.
 Organizational Values & Coronavirus Business Risks: Properly Balancing Stakeholder Concerns Produced for Emory University Center for Ethics by HB Litigation Conferences The current pandemic confronts businesses, nonprofit organizations, governments, and the legal profession with innumerable ethical challenges.
-Management issues and liability concerns, stakeholder demands and legal duties become even more complex in [...]
+Management issues and liability concerns, stakeholder demands and legal duties become even more complex in an environment of uncertainty and one where the consequences could result in serious illness or even death.
+This program seeks to engage the participants in thinking through these challenges and developing processes of ethical response to them.
+Managers must acknowledge and address the framework of fear associated with the pandemic, ranging from fear of contagion and death to fears of unemployment, childcare, and the duties of home-schooling.
+Additionally, as the economy reopens there must be [...]

 The Intersection of Privacy and Antitrust Webinar Now Available On-Demand on the West LegalEdcenter